 “Today we conducted a funeral at Bedford Crematorium and we had a new celebrant, Jessica Green, to take the ceremony.
 What a Star, what a professional and everyone loved her.
 She produced a Heart warming ceremony and we are proud of her.
 Hopefully she will work with us for many years to come.
 Well done Jessica.”
 Feedback from funeral director for Green Fuse trained Jessica Green’s first ever funeral.
 June 2016

 To be able to help a family devise and deliver a personal funeral ceremony with heart and soul, that exactly meets their wishes and leaves them with good memories at a painful time, is a rare gift.
 It is also a fascinating, fulfilling and challenging role.
-If you think you could help people during one of the hardest weeks of their lives, listen well and give form to their ideas and feelings, help them to devise and organise a ceremony and hold that ceremony on the day, then come and train with us.
-Don’t worry, if you have the basic qualities of compassion, empathy and sensitivity, and a real interest in this, you can learn the skills you’ll need.
+If you think you could help people during one of the hardest weeks of their lives, learn to listen well and give form to their ideas and feelings, help them to devise and organise a ceremony and hold that ceremony on the day, then come and train with us.
+Don’t worry, if you have the basic qualities of compassion, empathy and sensitivity, and a real interest in this, you can learn the skills you’ll need and develop yourself to be able to meet the challenges of the role.
 That is what this training is for.

 This is a multifaceted role.
 We teach you to

-- listen well and feel at ease with bereaved people
+- listen deeply and feel at ease with bereaved people

-- write beautiful scripts, have a passion for words, poetry and music
+- write beautiful and accurate scripts, have a passion for words, poetry and music

 - understand the importance of ritual and beauty in funerals